What a line-up we have for Uke U-6!

 AARON AND NICOLE KEIM OF THE QUIET AMERICAN

 No stranger to the ukulele world, Aaron has been teaching ukulele techniques and performing at festivals since 2004.
 As an educator with a bachelor’s degree in Music Education and a master’s degree in Musicology, his true talents lie in his ability to adapt instruction to fit a wide range of learners and learning styles.
 Aaron is an ambassador for old time folk music in the ukulele world, adapting banjo and guitar techniques to the ukulele (including playing in the “clawhammer” tradition).
 His YouTube instructional videos have gained a worldwide following and have led to teaching and performing opportunities in N. America, Europe and Australia.
-Aaron is also a luthier, building instruments for Mya-Moe ukuleles (www.myamoe.com) since 2011 and as Beansprout banjo ukuleles from 2007-2011.
+Aaron is also a luthier, building instruments for Mya-Moe ukuleles since 2011 and is now re-introducing the Beansprout banjo ukuleles (www.thebeansprout.com).